Football: Lukaku double keeps Inter top after Ronaldo's first Serie A hat-trick

 Lazio are third, six points adrift but with a game in hand, after stretching their winning run in the league to nine matches on Sunday with a 2-1 victory over Brescia.

+"Napoli have in recent years always been behind Juventus, while Inter was a long way back.
+This year we have reduced the gap."

+Inter's three goals all came from mistakes from Napoli, runners-up the past two seasons but only eighth this term.

-Former Manchester United striker Lukaku broke through the Napoli defence on 14 minutes with a powerful solo run to beat goalkeeper Alex Meret.
+Lukaku broke through on 14 minutes with a powerful solo run through the Napoli defence, with goalkeeper Alex Meret fumbling the second into goal in the 33rd minute.

-Meret fumbled another Lukaku strike into the net in the 33rd minute as the Belgian took his tally to 14 league goals this season.

 Polish striker Arkadiusz Milik pulled a goal back for eighth-placed Napoli four minutes before the break.